The Banyan Tree Community School

 * painting, crafts (fun with pop sickle sticks!)

-* puppies, kittens, goats, chickens (of course
+* puppies, kittens, goats, chickens (of course the kids take care of them)

 * observatory